OpaceDigitalAgency/stories/stories-backend/API_RESPONSE_FORMAT_FIX.md

    - Add missing fields like `featured` and `is_published`
    - Update field types to match the API response

+4. Updated `admin/games.php` to:
+   - Add `api_field` mapping to each field definition for consistency
+   - Add missing fields like `slug` and `is_published`

+5. Enhanced `admin/assets/js/form-submission-fix.js` to:
+   - Handle field mapping for different content types
+   - Properly map form field names to API field names

+6. Added direct API data loading in `admin/assets/js/admin.js`:
+   - Detect when the admin interface fails to load data
+   - Make a direct API call to fetch the data
+   - Render the data in a table format
+   - Re-initialize event handlers for the new elements

-4. Created `test_api_format.php` to diagnose API response format issues and check for inconsistencies.
+7. Created `test_api_format.php` to diagnose API response format issues and check for inconsistencies.

 ## How to Fix Similar Issues